My daughter, Evelyn, is going to be with her dad all weekend for Easter.

 Learning to read “high fructose corn syrup”

 She’s only just six so she’s not old enough to read anything beyond “See Spot run.
 Spot likes cats.
 Jump Spot!”
 Early reading stuff.
 So High Fructose Corn Syrup is a tall order but, with practice, she got it.
-And, as you can see from the picture, she also decided that she had better learn to write corn syrup too since that’s in a lot of things all by itself (I love evidence like this that the gears are a-spinnin).
+And, as you can see from the picture, she also decided that she had better learn to write corn syrup too since that’s in a lot of things all by itself.

 (If you still need convincing that HFCSs are harmful, check out this post about fructose.)

 HFCSs aren’t the only thing wrong with your average American piece of candy.
 Food coloring (and artificial flavors) is another one.
 Spotting food coloring – which by the way is indigestible and made from petroleum, the exact ingredients of which are concealed from the public (reference: 2:09 in the video below) – is pretty simple because kids only need look for numbers at the end of the list of ingredients.
 They don’t need to know how to spell yellow, blue, or red.
 The numbers indicate their presence.